Intersubjectivity and value reproducibility of outcomes of quantum measurements: Discussion

 The cotextuality in assigning the values to observables shown by the theorems due to Kochen-Specker \cite{KS67} and Bell \cite{Bel64} is often considered as the rejection of realism.
 However, it should be emphasized that what is real depends on a particular philosophical premise, and it is not completely determined by physics.
 Here, we have revealed a new probability correlation, \Eq{Main}, predicted solely by quantum mechanics ensuring that the outcome of a measurement of an observable is unambiguously defined in quantum mechanics worth communicating intersubjectively.
 Further, we have shown that the intersubjectivity of outcomes of measurements is an immediate consequence from another new probability correlation, \Eq{FM}, the value-reproducibility of measurements.
-Since the value-reproducibility is in an obvious conflict with the rejection of realism, it would be an interesting problem to interpret quantum reality taking into account both the contextuality of value-assignments of observables and the intersubjectivity of outcomes of measurements.
+Since the value reproducibility is in an obvious conflict with the conventional understanding of `rejection of realism', it would be an interesting problem to interpret quantum reality taking into account both the contextuality of value-assignments of observables and the intersubjectivity and the value reproducibility of outcomes of measurements.

-\ssection{Uniqueness for simultaneous position measurements} {\bf Example 1.} The system $\bS$ to be measured has canonically conjugate observables $Q,P$ on an infinite dimensional state space with $[Q,P]=i\hbar$.
-Consider the measurement of the observable $A=Q$.
-The environment $\bE$ consists of $n$ sets of canonically conjugate observables $Q_j,P_j$ with $[Q_j,P_k]=\de_{jk}$, $[Q_j,Q_k]=[P_j,P_k]=0$ for $j,k=1,\ldots,n$.
-Here, the part of the actual environment not effectively interacting with $\bS$ can be neglected without any loss of generality.
-Consider $n$ observers with their meters $M_j=Q_j$ for $j=1,\ldots,n$.
-Suppose that the system $\bS$ is in an arbitrary state $\kps$ and the environment $\bE$ is in the joint eigenstate $\kxi=\ket{Q_1=0,\ldots,Q_n=0}$.
-The interaction between $\bS$ and $\bE$ is given by
+In this connection, we have discussed the logical characterization of contextual hidden-variable theories based on the recent development of quantum set theory \cite{23A3}.
+From this approach, we can conclude that the pre-measurement value of the observable to be measured is an element of reality in the context, in which the post-measurement meter observable is an element of reality to be actually read out by the observer, as a consequence of the perfect correlation between them ensured by the value reproducibility theorem.
+A. Khrennikov \cite{Khr24} discussed the interpretational implication of the intersubjectivity theorem to the QBism individual agent perspective.
+We will further discuss interpretational issues of our results of the intersubjectivity and the value reproducibility of outcomes of quantum measurements elsewhere.